solana-labs/solana-program-library/oracle-pair/README.md

 Simple Oracle Pair Token

 1. pick a deposit token
-2. pick the decider signature
+2. pick the decider's pubkey
 3. pick the mint term end slot
 4. pick the decide term end slot, must be after 3

 Each deposit token can mint one `Pass` and one `Fail` token up to the mint term end slot.
 After the decide term end slot the `Pass`